-Debt payable by NHS, NLS, NHSRC, and NHSRC LLC consists of the following as of March 31, 2020:
+Debt payable by NHS, NLS, NHSRC, and NHSRC LLC consists of the following

-NHS

-Note payable to the Northern Trust Bank with annual interest-only payments of 1 percent per annum.
+2021 2020 NHS Note payable to the Northern Trust Bank with annual interest-only payments.
 The agreement matures on May 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
-Effective May 1, 2020, the annual interest rate on this note was reduced to 0.01 percent through the remainder of the loan term

-Note payable to the John D. & Catherine T. MacArthur Foundation with interest payments of 3 percent per annum due quarterly through December 1, 2021.
-Beginning on March 31, 2018, quarterly principal payments of \$43,808 are due through September 30, 2021, with a balloon payment of \$1,336,215 due on December 1, 2021.
-A principal payment of \$350,468 was made in the current fiscal year after the sale of the Multifamily Limited Partnerships, in accordance with the amended agreement.
-Subsequent to year end, the foundation forgave this entire outstanding debt balance effective May 1, 2020

-NLS

-Line of credit with NeighborWorks Capital Corporation (NWC) with maximum available borrowings of \$5,000,000, which are limited to the borrowing base of 75 percent of the eligible loans held for sale, as defined by the agreement.
+Effective May 1, 2020, the annual interest rate on this note was reduced from 1.0 percent to 0.01 percent through the remainder of the loan term \$ 750,000 \$ 750,000 Note payable to the John D. & Catherine T. MacArthur Foundation with interest payments of 3 percent per annum due quarterly through December 1, 2021.
+Effective May 1, 2020, the foundation forgave this entire outstanding debt balance of \$1,599,065 and all accrued interest in the amount of \$35,979.
+Gain on forgiveness of debt is recognized in the consolidated statement of activities - 1,599,065 NLS Line of credit with NeighborWorks Capital Corporation (NWC) with maximum available borrowings of \$5,000,000, which are limited to the borrowing base of 75 percent of the eligible loans held for sale, as defined by the agreement.
 Outstanding borrowings bear interest at an annual rate of 5.75 percent, payable monthly.
 The agreement matures on September 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
-The line of credit is guaranteed by NHS.
-A portion of the initial advance received upon closing of the NWC line of credit was used to pay off the entire \$2,000,000 outstanding balance of the Fifth Third Bank line of credit, which terminated upon the payoff in August 2019 (1)

-Note payable to the Ford Foundation with quarterly principal payments of \$18,692 plus interest at 1 percent per annum due through September 30, 2021 and a balloon payment of \$102,828, plus accrued interest, due on December 1, 2021.
-A principal payment of \$149,533 was made in the current year after the sale of the Multifamily Limited Partnerships, in accordance with the amended agreements.
-This loan is guaranteed by NHS and NHSRCI.
-Subsequent to year end, the Ford Foundation forgave this entire outstanding debt balance effective May 7, 2020
+A portion of the initial advance received upon closing of the NWC line of credit was used to pay off the entire \$2,000,000 outstanding balance of the Fifth Third Bank line of credit, which terminated upon the payoff in August 2019 (1) 3,000,000 3,000,000 Note payable to the Ford Foundation with quarterly principal payments of \$18,692 plus interest at 1 percent per annum due through September 30, 2021 and a balloon payment of \$102,828, plus accrued interest, due on December 1, 2021.
+As a condition to entering the NWC line of credit, the Ford Foundation waived the payment; amended the loan agreement; and required an immediate principal payment of \$149,533, which was fully paid in fiscal year 2020.
+Effective May 7, 2020, the Ford Foundation forgave this entire outstanding debt balance of \$663,575.
+Gain on forgiveness of debt is recognized in the consolidated statement of activities - 644,883

-Note payable to the John D. & Catherine T. MacArthur Foundation with quarterly interestonly payments of 1 percent per annum.
-Subsequent to year end, the agreement was amended to extend the maturity from December 1, 2021 to January 1, 2023, at which time the entire outstanding principal plus accrued interest are due and payable in full

-Note payable to the Northern Trust Bank with annual interest-only payments of 1 percent per annum.
-The agreement matures on May 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
-Effective May 1, 2020, the annual interest rate on this note was reduced to 0.01 percent through the remainder of the loan term

-NHSRC

-Note payable to the Northern Trust Bank with annual interest-only payments of 1 percent per annum.
-The agreement matures on May 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
-Effective May 1, 2020, the annual interest rate on this note was reduced to 0.01 percent through the remainder of the loan term